Warrenville, Illinois: Education

 Warrenville is a part of Community Unit School District 200, and shares 20 schools with Wheaton.
 Residents of Warrenville attend Bower or Johnson elementary school, Hubble Middle School, and Wheaton Warrenville South High School.
 Wheaton Warrenville South High School is located in Wheaton.
 Until 2009, Hubble was also located in Wheaton; however, in time for the 2009–2010 school year, a new Hubble was opened in Warrenville, and the new building is one of a very few schools to meet the LEED certification standards for energy-efficient design.
-Some children from all over DuPage County attend Four Winds Waldorf School, a private PreK-8 school in Warrenville.
+Some children from all over Chicagoland attend Four Winds Waldorf School, a private PreK-8 school in Warrenville.